 Prenatal and preimplantation genetic diagnoses are available in specialized centers in most HIC.

 Treatment requires a multidisciplinary highly specialized approach.
 In HIC, conservative treatments for at least one eye are possible in most bilateral cases and increasingly used in unilateral cases.
 Laser treatment alone or combined with systemic chemotherapy, cryotherapy and brachytherapy are very efficient tools; local chemotherapy delivery is currently being developed.
-Enucleation is still frequently used in large unilateral RB as well as in bilateral with large unilateral tumor involvement in one eye.
+Enucleation is still frequently used in large unilateral RB as well as in bilateral with large unilateral tumor.
 External beam radiotherapy is only rarely used (risk of late effects, including second cancers).

 Vital prognosis is excellent in HIC.
 Eye preservation is possible with early diagnosis.
-After conservative treatment, visual prognosis that depends on macular involvement is dictated by tumor location and size at diagnosis.
+After conservative treatment, visual prognosis depends on macular involvement.
 If not treated promptly, RB may rapidly metastasize and be fatal, which is still frequent in low income countries.

 Last update: May 2014